MysteryPancake/Houdini-OpenCL/README.md

 | **Synchronize `id[0]` with workitem 1** | | 10 | **10** |
 | | **Synchronize `id[0]` with workitem 0** | **10** | 10 |

-There's [many ways](#parallel-processing-headaches) to force operations to run in a certain order.
-One way is using atomic operations.
+There's [many ways](#parallel-processing-headaches) to force operations to run without overlaps.
+One approach is using atomics.

-Atomic operations prevent the overlaps seen above.
+Atomic operations never overlap as seen above.
 They slow down OpenCL since it reduces parallelization, so try to avoid them if possible.

 One atomic operation is `atomic_add()`.
 It takes a pointer to an integer's memory address, and an integer to add onto it.